MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ```

 At this point, you have a working React app, some basic styling, and a button
 that you'll use to connect to MetaMask.

 ![Initial App State with Button](../assets/tutorials/react-dapp/pt1-01.png)

 ### 2. Detect MetaMask

 Next, detect the injected provider that browser extension wallets use.

-Add code to conditionally render a **Connect MetaMask** button in your component, by updating
+Add code to conditionally render a **Connect MetaMask** button in your component by updating
 `src/App.tsx` to the following:

 ```tsx title="App.tsx"